 Neighborhood sidewalks are the responsibility of the adjacent property owner or sub- association.
 When the sidewalk is located adjacent to a community park or parkway the parks manager will plow remove the snow.
 The MCA will remove snow on sidewalks adjacent to MCA parks the Denver Department of Parks and Recreation removes snow on sidewalks in Denver Parks.

 Alley surfaces are to be routinely maintained by the adjacent property owner or sub-association.
 Residents and sub-associations are not permitted to shovel or plow snow in such a manner that it impacts the access of the alley by any vehicle.
 Snow should always be shoveled, plowed and stored onto the landscaping areas located within each alley.
 Residents or sub-associations found to have caused access issues due to improper snow storage can found in violation and fined the cost to cure if the MCA is required to remedy the situation.
-The MCA will plow alleys only during a “major snow event.”
+The MCA will plow alley "center lane" only during a “major snow event" and "Blizzards".

 Major Snow Events